-As part of the District's efforts to evaluate the recommended minimum flows for the Lower Peace River and proposed minimum flows for Lower Shell Creek, Janicki Environmental, Inc. (2019) was contracted to evaluate relationships between flows and observed water quality.
-The specific tasks within this study consisted of data compilation, summarizing existing studies, conducting exploratory data analysis, conducting stochastic predictive modeling, and synthesizing information regarding the potential effects of the proposed minimum flows on selected water quality constituents.
+As part of the District's efforts to evaluate the recommended minimum flows for the Lower Peace River and Lower Shell Creek, Janicki Environmental, Inc. (2019) was contracted to evaluate relationships between flows and observed water quality.
+The specific tasks within this study consisted of data compilation, summarizing existing studies, conducting exploratory data analysis, conducting stochastic predictive modeling, and synthesizing information regarding the potential effects of the recommended minimum flows on selected water quality constituents.